dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with EF Core 3.0 and in preparation for adding TPT and TPC support, `ToTable()` called on a derived type will now throw an exception to avoid an unexpected mapping change in the future.
+Starting with EF Core 3.0 and in preparation for adding TPT and TPC support in a later release, `ToTable()` called on a derived type will now throw an exception to avoid an unexpected mapping change in the future.

 **Why**